buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_CommunicationsApplianceTypeCommon.md

 # Pset_CommunicationsApplianceTypeCommon

-Common properties for communications appliances.
-HISTORY: Added in IFC4.
+Common properties for communications appliances.<!-- end of definition --> HISTORY: Added in IFC4.